-The first Boston Marathon was run (with 18 competitors) in 1897, just a year after the first modern Olympics were held—and 22 years after Wellesley College admitted its first students.
+The first Boston Marathon was run in 1897, just a year after the first modern Olympics were held—and 22 years after Wellesley College admitted its first students.

 The College is around the halfway point on the marathon route.
-In the first race, Wellesley students are reported to have cheered on a particular favorite (a Harvard student), thus setting a precedence of vociferous support for the runners.
+In the first race, Wellesley students are reported to have cheered on a particular favorite (a Harvard student), thus setting a precedent for vociferous support for the runners.

 The Scream Tunnel

-Search for the Scream Tunnel on YouTube if you want to be deafened!
+Search for the Wellesley Scream Tunnel on YouTube if you want to be deafened!